 1 bar Anchor butter

 1 can magnolia cream

 Beat the butter until it is light and creamy.
 Add the eggyolks, one at a time.
 Add the milk and cream.
 At this juncture, you can either fold in the fruit cocktail or put it on the pan alternately with the cream and broas.

 Put a thin layer of the butter mixture at the bottom of your container or pan then fill up with the broas.
 Cover the broas with another layer of butter mixture, with or decorated with the fruits.
 Do this alternately until the pan is full.
 Refrigerate.

 Note: Please use real butter, not margarine or any substitute.
-It is by far healthier!
+It is by far better and healthier!